Discover Program 2026 Overview and Application

 Client Overviews and Project Descriptions

-Note: Specialized Technologies listed are project-specific technologies which will be used in addition to DISC's standard tech stack of React/Node/Vercel/Supabase.
+Note: Specialized Technologies listed are project-specific technologies which will be used in addition to DISC's standard tech stack of React/Node/AWS/Firebase.

 Mission